openshift/telemeter/README.md

 Telemeter
 =========

-Telemeter implements a Prometheus federation push client and server - allowing isolated Prometheus instances that cannot be scraped from a central Prometheus to instead perform push federation to a central location.
-The local client scrapes `/federate` on a given instance, pushes that to a remote server, which then validates and verifies that the metrics are "safe" before offering them up to be scraped by a centralized Prometheus.
+Telemeter implements a Prometheus federation push client and server to allow isolated Prometheus instances that cannot be scraped from a central Prometheus to instead perform push federation to a central location.

+1. The local client scrapes `/federate` on a given Prometheus instance.
+2. The local client performs cleanup and anonymization and then pushes the metrics to the server.
+3. The server authenticates the client, validates and verifies that the metrics are "safe", and then ensures they have a label uniquely identifying the source client.
+4. The server holds the metrics in a local disk store until scraped.
+5. A centralized Prometheus scrapes each server instance and aggregates all the metrics.

 Since that push is across security boundaries, the server must perform authentication, authorization, and data integrity checks as well as being resilient to denial of service.

 Each client is uniquely identified by a cluster ID and all metrics federated are labelled with that ID.